 Sweet Potato Dinner Rolls

 Sweet Potato Dinner Rolls are so very fluffy, soft and delicious!
 The recipe was extremely easy to make.
-I had sweet potatoes from our garden to make these, you can also use canned sweet potatoes, but I would strongly urge you to use fresh sweet potatoes.
+I had sweet potatoes from my garden to make these, you can also use canned sweet potatoes, but I would strongly urge you to use fresh sweet potatoes.
 One small potato peeled, cut up, boiled and mashed will give you the half cup sweet potato you’ll need for the recipe.

 When I make yeast breads and rolls I like the dough to be slightly tacky to the touch when I’m done kneading it.
 I know when the dough is tacky, that my bread will be tender.
 After the initial first mixing of the dough ingredients most recipes will have you add more flour to the dough to make a soft elastic dough.
 I like adding flour to the dough as I knead it, that way I can feel the dough and it’s texture and know when to stop adding flour.